John-Kingham/quality_shares/README.md

   - [Candlestick chart image](https://unsplash.com/photos/black-flat-screen-computer-monitor-N__BnvQ_w18)
   - [Candlestick chart image 2](https://unsplash.com/photos/red-and-blue-light-streaks-fiXLQXAhCfk)

-#### Favicons

-- I used [Gauger.io](https://gauger.io/fonticon/) to create a favicon image using its "atom" icon.
-- I used [Favicon.io](https://favicon.io/) to convert the favicon into multiple favicon formats.

-#### Fonts

-- I used custom fonts from [Google Fonts](https://fonts.google.com/).
-The exact fonts are listed at the top of this document.

-#### Content

-- I used [Microsoft Co-Pilot](https://copilot.microsoft.com/) to generate most of the site's text content.

 ### Scrum Development Phase

 - I used [Visual Studio Code](https://code.visualstudio.com/) as the development environment.
 - I mostly used [Ecosia Search](https://www.ecosia.org/), [W3Schools](https://www.w3schools.com/), [Code Institute](https://codeinstitute.net/), [MDN](https://developer.mozilla.org/) and [Microsoft Copilot](https://copilot.microsoft.com/) for general research.
 - I read parts of [The Epic Guide to Agile](https://www.davetodarobooks.com/) for additional information about Scrum.
-- Although I used various information sources to support the development of this project, no non-trivial code was copy/pasted into the project.
+- Although I used various information sources to support the development of this project, no non-trivial code was copy/pasted into the project, or written by AI.

 ### Documentation

 - I used [Code Institute's README.md template](https://github.com/Code-Institute-Solutions/readme-template/blob/master/README.md) as the starting point for this document.
-- I used [Am I Responsive](https://ui.dev/amiresponsive) to generate the multi-screen image shown at the start of the README.
+- I used [Am I Responsive](https://ui.dev/amiresponsive) to generate the multi-screen image at the start of this document.
 - I used [Green Shot](https://getgreenshot.org/) to add text and arrows to some screenshots.
-- I used [Grammarly]() to check spelling and grammar in README.md and TESTING.md.
+- I used [Grammarly](https://www.grammarly.com/) to check spelling and grammar in README.md and TESTING.md.

 ## People